danyao/web-payments-explainers/identity-in-payment-handlers.md

 that the merchant can used to query if a payment handler is in the enrolled state so it can complete the payment with low user friction.
-The intuition here is that a merchant may prefer to only offer a particular payment option if the associated the payment handler can guarantee a good user experience.
+The intuition here is that a merchant may prefer to only offer a particular payment option if the associated the payment handler is primed to offer a good user experience.

 The current [Payment Handler API][ph-api] design only allows a payment handler to respond to `hasEnrolledInstrument()` using an event handler registered in the